Faculty Research Themes

 • Fostering Pedagogical Relationships: The mindful ground that prospective teachers encounter

-• Seeing and Acting on Innovation’s Renewing Potential-- The Fecundity of Genuine Learning Contexts: The newly opened “Innovative Learning Centre” (ILC) within our Faculty of Education provides the context to study and give expression to the workings of innovation with Dr. Susan Crichton and additional Centre collaborators.
+• Seeing and Acting on Innovation’s Renewing Potential-- The Fecundity of Genuine Learning Contexts: The newly opened “Innovative Learning Centre” (ILC) within our School of Education provides the context to study and give expression to the workings of innovation with Dr. Susan Crichton and additional Centre collaborators.
 The ILC challenges notions of innovation that characterize it as a distinct quality in self, others, and situations, that is rare and special and, instead, returns to innovation’s etymological roots of

 • Mindful Teaching and the Pedagogy of Well-Being: This conceptual research examines a teacher educator’s exploration and integration of mindfulness in pedagogical practice.
 Mindfulness is described as “the awareness that emerges through paying attention on purpose, in the present moment, and non-judgmentally to the unfolding of experience moment by moment” (Kabat-Zinn 2003, p.144).
 Using a wellness wheel (Soloway, Poulin & Mackenzie, 2010) and a reflective journal, an educator observed how the progression of a daily mindful practice impacted on personal and professional identity, on becoming a reflective practitioner and on developing a holistic vision of teaching.
 In keeping with the literature, results derived from this inquiry also demonstrated how mindfulness skills increased a sense of well-being and self-efficacy, leading to increased clarity and stability of attention.
 Furthermore, the positive impact on classroom practice and on interpersonal relationships with students was noted.